What to expect from a career as a Motive Power Technician and more

 Note: Most motive power programs can be used as a starting point for apprenticeships, and will satisfy the in-class component.
-After completing the program, students can register with the Ministry of Advanced Education and Skills Development, find a willing employer and begin the practical component of their apprenticeship training.
+After completing the program, students can register with the Ministry of Colleges and Universities, find a willing employer and begin the practical component of their apprenticeship training.

 Motive Power Jobs and Salaries

 There are opportunities across many industries for graduates of motive power programs, whether they choose to pursue the service or the mechanical sides of the industry.
 A sample of these opportunities includes:

 - Service and repair shops

 Salaries in the field depend on

 Use the left-column navigation to refine your search by College, Program Availability, Program Start Date and more, or see the table below for a complete list of motive power programs at Ontario colleges.